ernstlab/GECSI/README.md

 and the names of training samples using

 `wget placeholder_for_zenodo/training_sample_names.txt -O training_sample_names.txt`

+If the above downloading fails, you can download them manually.

 ### Step 2: Prepare your gene expression data where GECSI needs to be applied ###
 You will need to prepare your gene expression data in the following format: (you may check `data/gene_exp_test.tsv` for the correct format):